 Tahquitz Peak via South Ridge Trail is a 6.5 mile moderately trafficked out and back trail located near Idyllwild, California that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until November.
+The trail offers a number of activity options and is best used from April until November.
 Dogs are also able to use this trail.

 Awesome place with very rewarding views.
 Went on a Wednesday so it wasn't crowded whatsoever; it was only us and another couple using the trail.